-Our tunnel boring machine is scheduled to complete its journey and arrive at The Bristol Golf Club in early 2022, where it will be taken out of the ground in a site compound on the golf course.
+Our tunnel boring machine successfully completed its journey and arrived at The Bristol Golf Club on 28 January 2022, where it was taken out of the ground inside a site compound that we’ve built on the golf course.

-The site compound is constructed on the edge of the 15th fairway of the golf course, close to the 15th hole and the 17th tee.
+The site compound is located on the edge of the 15th fairway of the golf course, close to the 15th hole and the 17th tee.

 To access our site compound, the track that runs adjacent to the 15th fairway has been temporarily widened for our construction vehicles.
 A banksman will manage vehicle movements through this road to ensure members can still play safely.

 Newt fencing has been erected around the site compound and will remain in-situ throughout the work.
 This is to ensure great crested newts and other reptiles can be safely collected and relocated to a safer location during our work.